 • Paul R. Dimond Prize

-Awarded for the best scholarly work in civil rights, constitutional law, or judicial review.
-This prize was awarded for the 2023 academic year.
+Recognizing the best scholarly work in civil rights, constitutional law, or judicial review during the 2024 academic year.
+The award is funded by Paul Dimond, ’69.

 • Raymond K. Dykema Scholarship